Docs

 Graftinggrafting

-For instance, if a subgraph uses the Full-Text Search and the Non-fatal Errors features, the features field in the manifest should be:
+For instance, if a Subgraph uses the Full-Text Search and the Non-fatal Errors features, the features field in the manifest should be:

-Note that using a feature without declaring it will incur a validation error during subgraph deployment, but no errors will occur if a feature is declared but not used.
+Note that using a feature without declaring it will incur a validation error during Subgraph deployment, but no errors will occur if a feature is declared but not used.

 Timeseries and Aggregations

-This feature introduces two new types of subgraph entity.
+This feature introduces two new types of Subgraph entity.
 Timeseries entities record data points with timestamps.
-Aggregation entities perform pre-declared calculations on the Timeseries data points on an hourly or daily basis, then store the results for easy access via GraphQL.
+Aggregation entities perform pre-declared calculations on the timeseries data points on an hourly or daily basis, then store the results for easy access via GraphQL.

-Defining Timeseries and Aggregations
+How to Define Timeseries and Aggregations

-Aggregation entities are defined with @aggregation in schema.graphql.
-Every aggregation entity defines the source from which it will gather data (which must be a Timeseries entity), sets the intervals (e.g., hour, day), and specifies the aggregation function it will use (e.g., sum, count, min, max, first, last).
-Aggregation entities are automatically calculated on the basis of the specified source at the end of the required interval.
+Aggregation entities are defined with @aggregation in the GraphQL schema.
+Every aggregation entity defines the source from which it will gather data (which must be a timeseries entity), sets the intervals (e.g., hour, day), and specifies the aggregation function it will use (e.g., sum, count, min, max, first, last).

 Available Aggregation Intervals